ET 690 Educational Technology Seminar

 or a page dedicated to references).

-Your final paper will be based on at least two (and up to seven)
+Your final paper will be based on the readings we have done for

 at least two other academic sources (generally published, peer-reviewed

-papers) relating to the above articles.
+papers) relating to the above articles and/or our class readings.
 Write a thoughtful essay

 relating your chosen articles to the topics we discussed in class.